The Future of Personalized Learning in 2026: The AI Revolution

 Personalized learning is only as good as the data behind it.
 For years, your math app didn't know what you were doing in your science app.
 In 2026, that's no longer an option.
 Adaptive learning technology now thrives on "interoperability."

-Basically, the walls between software systems have come down.
-Schools are now using 1EdTech standards to ensure that your progress in one subject informs your work in another.
-As discussed in Designing the 2026 Classroom: Emerging Trends, this seamless flow of data is what makes educational AI actually feel smart.
-It creates a unified, 360-degree view of your academic journey.
+The walls between software systems have come down.
+Schools are now using 1EdTech standards to ensure that progress in one subject informs work in another.
+As discussed in Designing the 2026 Classroom: Emerging Trends, this integrated flow of data is what makes educational AI actually feel smart.
+It creates a unified, 360-degree view of your academic record.

 Checklist for schools to ensure their educational technology stack is interoperable.